10 Fiji Surf Tips for Your First Time Surfing in Fiji© FijiPocketGuide.com

 3. But if You Can Go Surfing in the Morning, Do It!

-If the right conditions and high tide coincides with the morning, try to choose the morning option for your day’s surfing.
+If the right conditions and high tide coincide with the morning, try to choose the morning option for your day’s surfing.
 Weather conditions are usually a lot calmer in the morning, with the wind picking up in the afternoon.
 Plus, you’ll be back at the resort in time for happy hour.

 4. Pack a Few Different Boards

-Ok, so not all of us have a few different boards, but if you are a keen surfer with a keen selection of board to choose from, it’s worth packing a couple of different boards so that you don’t get caught out by the ever-changing swell.
+Ok, so not all of us have a few different boards, but if you are a keen surfer with a keen selection of boards to choose from, it’s worth packing a couple of different boards so that you don’t get caught out by the ever-changing swell.
 We’re thinking: a shortboard, fish or longboard for the small-to-medium days and a larger semi-gun for the big days.
 (By big days, we mean the huge swells that make their way through Fiji during the winter – more on that in the point below).

 5. Fiji Has Two Distinct Surf Seasons